Educational reform in occupied Japan

-Educational reform in occupied Japan (August 1945-April 1952) encompasses changes in philosophy and goals of education; nature of the student-teacher relationship; coeducation; the structure of compulsory education system; textbook content and procurement system; personnel at the Ministry of Education (MEXT); kanji script reform; and establishment of a university in every prefecture.
+Educational reform in occupied Japan (August 1945 – April 1952) encompassed changes in philosophy and goals of education; the nature of the student-teacher relationship; coeducation; the structure of the compulsory education system; textbook content and the procurement system; personnel at the Ministry of Education (MEXT); kanji script reform; and establishment of a university in every prefecture.
 The reforms were directed by the Education Division (Joseph C. Trainor) of the Civil Information and Education Section (CIE; Kermit R. Dyke, followed by Donald M. Nugent) of the Supreme Commander for the Allied Powers (SCAP, in Japanese: "GHQ").
-Also influential were the two Reports of the United States Education Mission to Japan (March 1946; September 1950).
+Also influential were the two reports of the United States Education Mission to Japan (March 1946; September 1950).

-Magnitude of the problem
+Background

-During World War II, many Japanese students were mobilized for the war effort, practicing military drills, working in factories, while schools became factory-like production centers.
+During World War II, many Japanese students were mobilized for the war effort, practicing military drills and working in factories, while schools became factory-like production centers.
 Bombings destroyed some schools, and others were used as refuge centers.
 After Japan's defeat, the occupation forces (SCAP) undertook the task of reconstruction.

 SCAP philosophy regarded a reformed educational system as vital for Japan to become a democratic nation.
-Traditional Japanese methods were nearly opposite to that of the United States: control of schools was highly centralized, rote memorization of book knowledge without much interaction described the standard student-teacher relationship, and the study texts were described as boring.
-The ratio of school years was made to resemble that of the United States' which was 6 years Primary education (elementary schools) : 3 years Lower Secondary education (junior high schools); 3 years Upper Secondary education (senior high schools) : 4 years Higher Education (Universities or colleges).
-Over the period of occupation, these and many other trends were changed.
-A less centralized hierarchy of school administrators was introduced; totally unprecedented, parents were allowed to vote for school boards.
-A new textbook industry was created.
+Traditional Japanese methods were nearly opposite to those of the United States - control of schools was highly centralized and rote memorization of textbooks without much interaction described the standard student-teacher relationship.
+Also, the study texts were generally described as boring.

+Over the period of occupation, these and many other systems were changed.
+A less centralized hierarchy of school administrators was introduced and parents were allowed to vote for school boards for the first time.
+A new textbook industry was also created..
+The division of school years was changed to resemble that of the United States which, at the time consisted of 6 years of Primary education (elementary schools), 3 years of Lower Secondary education (junior high schools), 3 years of Upper Secondary education (senior high schools), and 4 years of Higher Education (Universities or colleges).

-Much of the reform was focused on conditioning students to more readily accept democratic, liberal and egalitarian ideals, directly competing with the prevailing hierarchical structures deeply ingrained in every level of Japanese society, from family life to government institutions.
-Classes became co-educational single track system composed of 9 compulsory years, moving away from the former 6-year, single-sex, multi-track system.
-The use of kanji script was overhauled and greatly simplified, eliminating all but 1,850 more commonly used characters, referred to as the tōyō kanjihyō.
+Much of the reform was focused on conditioning students to more readily accept democratic, liberal and egalitarian ideals, directly competing with the previously prevailing hierarchical structures deeply ingrained in every level of Japanese society, from family life to government institutions.
+Classes became co-educational, with a single track system composed of 9 compulsory years - moving away from the former 6-year, single-sex, multi-track system.
+The use of kanji script was overhauled and greatly simplified, eliminating all but the 1,850 more commonly used characters, referred to as the tōyō kanjihyō.

-Initially, before the Japanese Ministry of Education (MEXT) and Allied command's Civil Information and Education Section (CI&E) produced new textbooks to replace them, narratives in existing Japanese textbooks found to extol feudalistic, nationalistic, militaristic, authoritarian, State Shinto-religious, or anti-American views were censored during class by students through a process of Suminuri-Kyōkasho, or "blackening-over textbooks" with ink, under orders of the Supreme Commander for the Allied Powers (SCAP).
+Initially, before the Japanese Ministry of Education (MEXT) and Allied command's Civil Information and Education Section (CI&E) produced new textbooks to replace them, narratives in existing Japanese textbooks extolling feudalistic, nationalistic, militaristic, authoritarian, State Shinto-religious, or anti-American views were censored.
+This was done during class by students through a process of suminuri-kyōkasho, or "blackening-over textbooks" - crossing out blocks of text with ink, under orders of the Supreme Commander for the Allied Powers (SCAP).